schoeberl/chisel-lab/lab4/README.md

 * The dut asserts full when 8 numbers have been inserted
 * Inserting new values when the dut asserts full does not change the internal sequence
 * The dut deasserts full after a remove operation has finished on a previously full dut
-* A non.empty dut always presents the currently largest number in the sequence on `io.root` when `io.ready` is asserted
+* A non-empty dut always presents the currently largest number in the sequence on `io.root` when `io.ready` is asserted